Help! Sickness Ruined Our Sleep Routine

 3. Ensuring he was in a sleeping bag for every sleep which became a natural cue for sleep as he was warm enough.

-5. Introducing continuous "white noise" for every day nap and night sleep.
+5. Introducing continuous "brown noise" for every day nap and night sleep.

 6. Encouraged attachment to a comforter (organic cotton) which Mum had worn in her shirt to absorb her smell.